dgshaver/llap_watcher/readme.txt

 5. If the the cluster where the script is deployed is kerberized, there are the following additional requirements:
 5.a The script has a dependency on the requests_kerberos library.
 You must install the requests_kerberos module on the host where the script will be executed using the following command: pip3 install requests_kerberos
-5.b Select a domain account the script will utilize to kinit with the KDC, and name to the runner_kerberos_config in the config.json:
+5.b Select a domain account the script will utilize to kinit with the KDC, and add the name to the runner_kerberos_config in the config.json:
 "runner_kerberos_config": {
        "runner_kerberos_user_keytab_location": "/home/user/user.keytab",
        "runner_kerberos_user": "user@MYREALM.COM"